So you’re implementing lifecycle marketing. Well aren’t you a mutha flippin gangsta?!

 But nope, sorry, you’re still not done…

-So you've dominated all four phases of lifecycle marketing.
+So you’ve dominated all four phases of the lifecycle.
 Awesome.

 You’ve done everything from wooed to wowed your client.
 Epic.